ZYWong98/movie-recommender/documentation.md

 * Model Design and implementation and training

+* Two Recommendation
+** Overview Recommendation
+** Genre and Keyword Recommendation

+* Overview Recommendation
 * This project involves building a content-based filtering recommendation system for movies, specifically designed to recommend movies to users based on the similarity of movie descriptions (overviews) to a user’s preferences.
 The system uses natural language processing (NLP) and cosine similarity to analyze and compare movie descriptions, allowing us to recommend movies with similar themes, genres, or content.

-* Overview Recommendation

 	1. Dataset Preparation:
 		* Removing Stopwords : Any remaining stopwords are removed